eisopux/checker-framework-languageserver/README.md

 ## Notes for Development

-As LSP4J lacks documentation, it's suggested that the developer of this project use an IDE supporting auto-completion so the methods/interfaces/classes of LSP4J can be easily inspected to figure out what are actually given/expected.
+As LSP4J lacks documentation, it's suggested that the developer of this project uses an IDE supporting auto-completion so the methods/interfaces/classes of LSP4J can be easily inspected to figure out what are actually given/expected.

 To format the source code, run `$ ./gradlew goJF`.